Doctor of Medicine: Ecuador

-In Ecuador, medical school begins after graduating high-school.
-There are two options; applying to public or private universities.
+In Ecuador, medical school begins after graduating high school.
+There are two options: applying to public or private universities.
 Both private and public university select their candidates based on entrance exams.
-Public universities are free while private universities cost around US$6,000–12,000 a year.
-In most universities, the career lasts for 6 years.
-After graduating, students obtain a degree of "médico" or "médico cirujano", depending which one is offered by each university.
-Both degrees are equivalent to doctor of medicine (MD).
+Public universities are free, while private universities cost around US$6,000–12,000 a year.
+In most universities, the course of study lasts for six years.
+After graduating, students obtain a degree of "médico" or "médico cirujano", depending on which is offered by each university.
+Both degrees are equivalent to the doctor of medicine (MD).

+Egypt

+In Egypt, the primary medical degree is Bachelor of Medicine and Surgery (MBBCh.), which is obtained after completion of six years of medical education and one year National Compulsory Internship Program.
+The Degree Doctor of Medicine (MD) is the highest academic medical degree in Egypt.
+It is a research degree obtained after the primary medical qualification (MBBCh.) and a master's degree in a certain specialty in medicine.
+It usually requires coursework, clinical training and a thesis.
+The degree Doctor of Medicine allows for promotion to the level of "Consultant Physician" in a specific medical specialty.

 Estonia

 In Estonia, there is only one university, The University of Tartu, with programs in medicine and dentistry.
-The program in medicine lasts for 6 years, including a one-year clinical internship, and students are awarded Doctor of Medicine (MD) upon graduation.
-The degree is academically equivalent to a master's degree.
+The program in medicine lasts for six years, including a one-year clinical internship, and students are awarded Doctor of Medicine (MD) upon graduation.
+The degree is academically equivalent to a masters degree.
 After that, one can work either as a general practitioner or enter a residency program to become a specialized doctor.
 Residency usually lasts, depending on the field, three to five years, with surgical residencies usually being the longest (5 years).